On this page...

 Grievance mediation is a voluntary alternative dispute resolution process.
 The parties work to resolve disputes with the help of a neutral person.
 During mediation, labor and management work out voluntary “win-win” results.

-EAB provides experienced mediators to assist parties in resolving grievances before arbitration.
 The benefits to mediation include lower or no costs when compared to arbitration.
 And unlike arbitration, each party has a say in the outcome.

 Back to topMediator Resources